street-lab-tech/street-lab-tech.github.io/_pages/research.md

 ---
 # Research

 STREET Lab is focused on understanding and supporting the sociotechnical practices of marginalized communities around the world, with an emphasis in resistance, informality, and social justice.
-We are an interdisciplinary research group working with Human-Computer Interaction (HCI), Computer-Supported Cooperative Work (CSCW), Social Computing, Development Studies, Political Science,

 Some broad research projects that we currently work on: